 One Sabbath Jesus was going through the grainfields; and as they made their way his disciples began to pluck heads of grain.
 The Pharisees said to him, "Look, why are they doing what is not lawful on the Sabbath?"
 And he said to them, "Have you never read what David did when he and his companions were hungry and in need of food?
 He entered the house of God, when Abiathar was high priest, and ate the Bread of the Presence, which it is not lawful for any but the priests to eat, and he gave some to his companions."
 Then he said to them, "The Sabbath was made for human beings, and not humans for the Sabbath; so the Son of Man is lord even of the Sabbath."

-The Scriptures point to possibilities hidden within the most ordinary events.
+The Scriptures point to positive possibilities within what seem like very ordinary lives.
 Routine encounters with family and friends may seem humdrum to us.
 Yet they can hold the key to our peace and holiness in God's sight.
 It was not David's older, stronger brothers that God chose; it was the young lad himself, because of what God saw in him.
 For "the Lord does not see as mortals see; they look on the outward appearance, but the Lord looks on the heart."

-Some issues about life-enhancement are raised by today's readings – questions clearly echoed in some of pope Francis' homilies: Do I put my life actively at the service of others, seeking to serve them in the ways that modern people need, if they are to hear the Gospel?
+Questios about our purpose in life are raised by today's readings – a theme clearly and often raised in pope Francis' homilies: Do I put my life actively at the service of others, seeking to serve them in the ways that modern people need, if they are to hear the Gospel?
 Am I appreciative of the potential in other people, and of my own, despite my limitations?
 Am I minister of life, delighting in all of its expressions, more appreciative than judgmental?
 How well do I incarnate the mercy principle stated by Jesus, that "The Sabbath was made for humans, and not humans for the Sabbath."?
 Such questions were urgently raised by pope Francis, promoting a Gospel of Joy, and they invite us (priests especially) to ponder, are we ministering life?